bobbibones0/bobbibones0.github.io/README.md

 ### 2.2 Do not be discriminating, send death threats, or engage in hate speech
 Joking about anything of these things will not let bypass this rule, saying something as a joke will not let you bypass the rules.

+### 2.3 Do not share personal information
+Sharing personal information is dangerous, therefore you should refrain from doing so.
+You may NEVER share ANY KIND of personal information about someone else.
+You may only share your own real name or email address.

 # 3. No NSFW Content / Gore / Illegal Goods / E-dating

 ### 3.1 Do not talk about Sexual Activities